leilanihagen/GoInterject.github.io/wGetStarted/L-Dev-MASTER-Building-a-Report-from-Scratch.md

 ![](../images/L-Dev-MASTER-Report-From-Scratch/section-10/07.png)

 The first Formula Parameter you add will be an input parameter.
-It will be the OrderID that the SalesOrder spreadsheet will recieve when it is drilled into from CustomerOrderHistory.
-This will then be passed in from the spreadsheet to the ReportRange() Data Function which will pass it through the data portal as an input into the stored procedure.
+It will be the OrderID that the SalesOrder spreadsheet will receive when it is drilled into from CustomerOrderHistory.

 1. Enter **OrderID** into the **NAME** field.
 2. Enter **int** into the **TYPE** field.